No Asshole Rule

 I don’t know what it was, but I immediately didn’t like the guy.
 My recruiter Spidey sense went off.
 Within 10-seconds of him coming through the door, my internal Lights and Sirens were blinding and blaring.
 I wasn’t even facing the front door when he arrived.
 There was literally a “disturbance in the force”.
 He was nice enough.
 The monkey came around and introduced himself with the obligatory handshake, but I just didn’t “feel right” about him and the way he announced himself.

 He was a guest of one of the veterans of our year traditional trip, and in the moment I just accepted it and went back to fight night.

 Not long after, I hear BlowHard explaining his fishing expertise to those that will listen.
 Thing is, he wasn’t just explaining, he was telling folks how good he was.
-He was bragging how big his fish were and what exotic lands and waters he had travelled to catch them.
-Most of us have been to all these places multiple times, so I wasn’t impressed.
-To the contrary, I was turned off.
-I was actually asking myself, “Does this guy realize he is just a peanut in a house full of giants?
-Half these guys are published, and the other half have been written about or featured in films.”

-During dinner, our new guest dropped just a few too many F-bombs.
-Again, I wasn’t just “un-impressed”, I was turned off.
-I am all for dropping an F-bomb when appropriate, but as the new guy trying to make friends, I want to test the waters a bit first.
-Am I a prude????
-Yes, there were a number of raised eyebrows and some dirty glances shot in the direction of the guide that made the invite.

-Second | I don’t know what it was, but I immediately didn’t like the guy.
-My recruiter Spidey sense went off.
-Within 10-seconds of him coming through the door, my internal Lights and Sirens were blinding and blaring.
-I wasn’t even facing the front door when he arrived.
-There was literally a “disturbance in the force”.
-He was nice enough.
-The monkey came around and introduced himself with the obligatory handshake, but I just didn’t “feel right” about him and the way he announced himself.

-He was a guest of one of the veterans of our year traditional trip, and in the moment I just accepted it and went back to fight night.

-Not long after, I hear BlowHard explaining his fishing expertise to those that will listen.
-Thing is, he wasn’t just explaining, he was telling folks how good he was.
-He was bragging how big his fish were and what exotic lands and waters he had travelled to catch them.
+He was bragging how big his fish were and what exotic lands and waters he had traveled to catch them.
 Most of us have been to all these places multiple times, so I wasn’t impressed.
 To the contrary, I was turned off.
 I was actually asking myself, “Does this guy realize he is just a peanut in a house full of giants?
 Half these guys are published, and the other half have been written about or featured in films.”

 During dinner, our new guest dropped just a few too many F-bombs.
 Again, I wasn’t just “un-impressed”, I was turned off.
 I am all for dropping an F-bomb when appropriate, but as the new guy trying to make friends, I want to test the waters a bit first.
 Am I a prude????
 Yes, there were a number of raised eyebrows and some dirty glances shot in the direction of the guide that made the invite.